hashkat/hashkat/docs/keywords.md

 care about ideology: true

-From this example, the EntityType1 will only follow other entities that have the same ideology and region because they care about the region and ideology for the hashtag follow method.
-If both are set to false, then the EntityType1 will follow entities with any ideology from any location.
+From this example, the AgentType1 will only follow other agents that have the same ideology and region because they care about the region and ideology for the hashtag follow method.
+If both are set to false, then the AgentType1 will follow agents with any ideology from any location.

 ####rates
-**(type: n/a)** Every entity must have rates set for tweeting and following.
+**(type: n/a)** Every agent must have rates set for tweeting and following.
 These rates will be updated after a month passes by in the simulation; as mentioned previously the number of months in the simulation are determined by a constant value defined for a month = 30 · 60 · 24.

 ####follow
-**(type: n/a)** Like the function parameter to add entities into the network, the functions that can be set for the follow rate are ‘constant’ and ‘linear’.
-The usage for defining the follow rate is the exact same as the entity add rate.
+**(type: n/a)** Like the function parameter to add agents into the network, the functions that can be set for the follow rate are ‘constant’ and ‘linear’.
+The usage for defining the follow rate is the exact same as the agent add rate.
 See link for further implementation details.

 ####tweet
-**(type: n/a)** Again, like the function parameter to add entities into the network, the functions that can be set for the tweet rate are ‘constant’ and ‘linear’.
+**(type: n/a)** Again, like the function parameter to add agents into the network, the functions that can be set for the tweet rate are ‘constant’ and ‘linear’.
-The usage for defining the tweet rate is the exact same as the entity add rate.
+The usage for defining the tweet rate is the exact same as the agent add rate.
 See link for further implementation details.